webdiscus/pug-loader/README.md

     publicPath: '/', // must be defined any path, `auto` is not supported yet },
   entry: {
-    index: './src/index.js', // load a Pug teplate in JS },
+    index: './src/index.js', // load a Pug template in JS },
   module: {
     rules: [